alphagov/forms/ADR/ADR005-use-shared-runner.md

 - Limits the impact if one form runner encounters an error
 - Makes it more complicated to roll out updates to each runner as we scale
-- Requires us to run a server consistantly for all forms regardless of traffic, using up money + energy when not required
+- Requires us to run a server consistently for all forms regardless of traffic, using up money + energy when not required

 ### Shared runner